KA: How, where and when did you first get introduced to Ayurveda?

 KA: What motivated you to become a certified practitioner?

 KA: There is so much in-depth information in the system of Ayurveda.
-Can you share some of your studying techniques that helped you remember your studies?
+Can you share some of your studying techniques that helped you remember information?

 KA: What are your top three favorite books on Ayurveda?

-KA: Have you ever felt discouraged on your journey with Ayurveda?
+KA: Have you ever felt discouraged on your journey with Ayurveda with health problems and your Ayurvedic education?
 If so, how did you overcome it?

 KA: What is the first thing you focus on when working with a new client who doesn’t know anything about Ayurveda?